a-schaefers/i3-wm-gruvbox-theme/README.md

 1. Install Vim gruvbox theme.
 I use the 'vim-plug' plugin manager.
 Enable vim gruvbox theme in vimrc.
 Source the gruvbox color sh script in .bashrc or .zshrc since I use URxvt (see my "note-about-terminals").
-Lastly, I installed lightline which will also use the vim gruvbox theme also if you have it enabled in your vimrc.
+I installed lightline which will also use the vim gruvbox theme also if you have it enabled in your vimrc.
 I also have font-awesome powerline-fonts installed along with Hack and Fantasque Sans Mono.
 I use Fantasque Sans Mono for the terminal and Hack